Tax Deductions for Drivers, Creators & Consultants in 2026

 IRS Publication 463 requires a contemporaneous mileage log recording the date, destination, business purpose, and miles driven for every business trip.
 The log must be maintained at or near the time of each trip.
 Reconstructed estimates at year-end are not adequate documentation and can be disallowed in an audit.

-Beyond mileage, rideshare and delivery drivers can deduct:
+Beyond mileage, drivers can also deduct:

-• Phone and data plan (business-use percentage) for GPS, dispatch apps, and communication
+- Phone and data plan (business-use percentage) for GPS, dispatch apps, and communication

-• Phone mounts, chargers, and car accessories used for work
+- Phone mounts, chargers, and car accessories used for work

-• Parking fees and tolls incurred during business trips
+- Parking fees and tolls incurred during business trips

-• Car washes and detailing to maintain a professional vehicle for passengers
+- Car washes and detailing to maintain a professional vehicle for passengers

-• Insulated delivery bags and carriers for food delivery drivers
+- Insulated delivery bags and carriers for food delivery drivers

-• Roadside assistance memberships (AAA or similar)
+- Roadside assistance memberships (AAA or similar)

-• Vehicle inspection and registration fees (business-use percentage)
+- Vehicle inspection and registration fees (business-use percentage)

-• Safety supplies like first-aid kits and dash cams
+- Safety supplies like first-aid kits and dash cams

 Pro Tip